spongebobify/spongebobify-js/README.md

 Q: Couldn't I just write this algorithm myself?

-A: What would you rather do - write 5 lines of code or just type `yarn add spongebobify` and install an extra 8 direct dependencies and 92 more required by those packages?
+A: What would you rather do - write 5 lines of code or just type `yarn add spongebobify` and get a package guaranteed to work after installing.

 Q: Why is there a rollup config file?